 2.6.
-Cryostat Thermal Operations
+CRYOSTAT THERMAL OPERATIONS

 Cooldown of the spectrometer began within a few hours of launch and lasted about six days.
 Although the cryostat was kept on a vacuum pump until being sealed off shortly before launch, continued outgassing from the interior, particularly water from the mylar thermal blankets, remained a concern.
 The thermal impedance of the sapphire rod between the coldplate and the cryocooler was included to force the first stage of cooldown of the detectors to proceed extremely slowly.
 The secondary connection between the cryocooler and the intermediate thermal shield has no such impedance, so the shield cools much more quickly.
-This allows all the water vapor and other volatiles in the cryostat vacuum to freeze out onto the shield first instead of the detectors.
-At about 200 K the cooling curves cross, so the detectors were colder than the shield from then until they reached their operating temperature of around 75 K.
+This allows all the water vapor and other volatiles in the cryostat vacuum to freeze out onto the shield first instead of the detectors, so that we do not need to use detectors that are individually hermetically sealed.
+At about 200 K the cooling curves cross and the detectors become colder than the shield from then until they reached their operating temperature of around 75 K.

 Once the radiation damage that has built up in the detectors is significantly affecting RHESSI's energy resolution (which we predict will occur 2-4 years after launch), we can anneal the detectors at high temperature to remove most of the effects of the damage.
 Although some damage is due to cosmic rays and the secondary neutrons they generate, most of it will be caused by trapped protons encountered when the spacecraft passes through the SAA.
 When the anneal cycle begins, the detectors will be powered down and then a one-time-use SMA actuator will be fired to open a valve in the cryostat's back surface to the vacuum of space so that gases released during the warmup can escape.
 Then, diode heaters on the coldplate will be powered to begin heating it up.
 The cryocooler will be run at a low power level during the early phases of the warmup to keep the intermediate shield cold, so that it doesn't release any deposited water onto the detector surfaces.
-The detectors will be held near 100°C for several days before being cooled down again to operating temperature.
+The detectors will be held near 100 °C for several days before being cooled down again to operating temperature.